dzufferey/dzufferey.github.io/concurrency_theory_2017/notes_5.md

 ### Properties of the completion

+Let us relate the completion to the original transition systems and show that the covering is preserved.

+First, we want to show that if a state can be covered in the orignial system then the completion can cover it.
+It will help us prove the soundness of the algorithm.
+This is captured by the following proposition:

 __Proposition.__
 Let `𝓢 = (S,Σ,→,≤)` be a WSTS with strong monotonicity and its completion`𝓒 = (Idl(S),Σ,⇝,⊆)`.